Holdover Tenant

 • Violation of the lease

 Each of these reasons requires that landlords follow a specific eviction process.
-When it comes to evicting a holdover tenant, the following is a step-by-step process that you must follow for the process to be successful.
+When it comes to evicting a holdover tenant, the following is a step-by-step process that you must follow for the eviction process to be successful.

 Step 1: Serve the tenant with an appropriate eviction notice